 4. What happens to my credit card accounts?

 - If you stop paying your unsecured creditors, your credit card accounts will become delinquent.
-While you are a client of CFLN, you will make monthly payments into an Escrow Account which will be utilized to settle your debts.
-As sufficient funds grow in your Escrow Account, negotiators will begin to contact your creditors to seek settlements.
+While you are a client of CFLN, you will make monthly payments into an dedicated account which will be utilized to settle your debts.
+As sufficient funds grow in your dedicated account, negotiators will begin to contact your creditors to seek settlements.

 5. Can my creditors take legal action against me while I am represented by you?

 - Yes.
 Your creditors may pursue collection efforts such as harassing telephone calls, letters, garnishments and lawsuits.
 In fact, you can expect that your creditors will increase collection activities.
 Our representation of you cannot stop a creditor from exercising its legal rights.

 6. What legal services do you provide if my creditor sues me?

 - In the event you are sued, the law firm will continue to negotiate with the creditor or the creditor's attorney on your behalf.
 The law firm will not represent you in any lawsuit, file an appearance on your behalf or provide any other legal service to you concerning a lawsuit.
 We are available to provide additional legal services involving any such lawsuits, all of which are beyond the scope of our debt settlement representation, if you enter into a separate retainer agreement with us which specifies the work to be performed and the fees to be paid in advance of performing additional legal services.
 The additional services typically include assisting you in answering or otherwise responding to the creditor’s complaint, discovery requests or motions.

 7. Will Debt Negotiation have a negative effect on my credit?